 How do you fill out Form 2848?

 Form 2848 asks for basic information such as your name and tax identification number.
 It also lists the specific acts you’re authorizing the representative to take on your behalf.
-The IRS website has instruction for Form 2848 here.
+The IRS website has instructions for Form 2848 here.

 You must use an original, handwritten signature for signing Form 2848.
 Because of the importance of this form, the IRS does not accept electronic signatures.